Ajay-Chopra/MIscFork/Bank_Project/README.md

 given throughout the program should make testing rather easy.
 The user should feel free to write any inputs as specified by the directions given.

+### ACKNOWLEDGEMENTS
+Credit goes to the website CodeWithC.com for posting the idea for this project.

 Author: Ajay Chopra